Joshua 6: The Battle of Jericho

 Instructions

-Within these instruction is a repeat of the symbolic nature of the number 7: seven priests, seven horns, and seven days.
+Within these instruction is a repeat of the symbolic nature of the number seven: seven priests, seven horns, seven days, seven times.
 We also have 3 items of deeper symbolism.
 The ark symbolized God's presence.
 The sounds of the horns trumpeting symbolized the call to war.
 Finally, the shout of the people symbolizes their victory.[1]

 Carrying Out Orders